 Keep a clean environment, and dispose of feces properly to prevent coccidiosis from spreading.

-In most cases, coccidiosis is mild disease with a good prognosis.
+In most cases, coccidiosis is a mild disease with a good prognosis.